Middle English Translator

 Yes.
 It works on all devices including phones and tablets.
 No app needed, just open it in your browser.

 Accurate enough for everyday use, school projects, and creative writing.
-Middle English spelling was never fully standardized, so slight variations in output are completely normal.
+Middle English spelling was never fully fixed, so small spelling changes are normal.